HarshRaj2717/rsqlite/README.md

 # rsqlite

-An SQLite clone written in rust.
+A simple SQLite clone written in rust.

 > SQLite working referenced from : [Let's Build a Simple Database](https://cstack.github.io/db_tutorial/) by [cstack](https://github.com/cstack) where he explanis & implements the same using C.